The 5 Best Memory Exercises

 1. Do Revision Every Day

 Do you remember the days when you had an exam the next day and so you were cramming before bedtime?
 Well, this was actually an excellent memory exercise.
 However, over time, as we finish studying, we stop revising.

 To do this exercise you don’t need to be learning something new.
 In the evening, simply revising everything you’ve done during the day, what’s happened to you, and what you’ve eaten, will be enough.

 Keeping a diary is a good way of making sure that you do this every day.
-Although it might not seem like it serves any purpose, doing a review of your day is an excellent exercise for your memory.

 2. Create Mind Maps

 How good is your spatial memory?
 Many people find it difficult to remember where places are or how to get there.
 If you’re having this problem, creating mind maps could be an excellent exercise to improve your spatial memory.